unlockre/birthdays-kata/README.md

 ## Exercise

-1. Load a set of employees from the given repository, it is given as example a InMemoryDbClient, but **is not possible to modify this class to complete the exercise**.
+Send a greetings email to all employees whose birthday is a given date loading them from a given repository, it is given as example a InMemoryDbClient, but **is not possible to modify this class to complete the exercise**.
-2. Sends a greetings email to all employees whose birthday is a given date.

 The greetings email contains the following text: